 Remarketing with Google Analytics lets you set the foundation for your remarketing lists by replacing just one line (one time) of your Google Analytics tracking code.
 With that one line in place, you can then create as many different remarketing lists as you like, and not be bothered with any additional changes to your code.

-When you create your remarketing lists, you can use one of three predefined visitor segments, or you can use a fourth option to define your own segment of visitors:
+When you create your remarketing lists, you can use one of four predefined segments, or you can use a fourth option to define your own segment of users:

-- Visitors to a specific page or area of your site
+- Users to a specific page or area of your site

-- Visitors who completed a specific conversion goal
+- Users who completed a specific conversion goal

-- Visitors who match the criteria of a Visitor Segment
+- Users who match the criteria of a Segment

-Remarketing works by letting you define a remarketing list, a set of criteria that identifies the segment of visitors to whom you want to serve remarketing ads.
+Remarketing works by letting you define a remarketing list, a set of criteria that identifies the segment of users to whom you want to serve remarketing ads.
 When you create a remarketing list, you specify in which of your AdWords accounts that list is available.
 The list should then appear in that account within minutes.
-Analytics subsequently updates the list whenever additional visitors meet those criteria.
+Analytics subsequently updates the list whenever additional users meet those criteria.